 PEDAL BRACKET KIT

 Our pedal bracket kits are offered for those customers that have adjustable pedals or want to use their existing pedal for a throttle position sensor.
-See the Ford Fuel Pedal Identification article to identify your pedal.
+See the Ford Throttle Pedal Identification article to identify your pedal.

 WIRING HARNESS SERVICES

 Diesel Conversions® can provide you 6.0L engine harness modification services that make wiring much less of a challenge.
 We modify your 6.0L engine harness to connect to a Cummins engine harness, providing your Ford PCM the signals it needs to make your factory gauges work.
 This service is normally included in packages for those using the 2003 and newer Common Rail Cummins engines, as we do not provide wiring instructions for do-it-yourselfers for this specific engine.
 This service is optional for the 12-Valve and 1998½ - 2002 24-Valve engines, as we do provide wiring instructions for these engines when you buy parts for your conversion.

 PARTS YOU WILL NEED TO GET ON YOUR OWN

 Even if you buy everything we sell, you will need to come up with a few parts on your own, such as an exhaust down pipe (usually a Dodge down pipe can be a good start), and intercooler tubes (again Dodge stuff can be a good start).
 We may be able to supply you with these, but our supply is limited at this time.

 Depending on your application, you may also need a Ford gas powered truck’s gas pedal, a Dodge throttle cable, and a Ford gas powered truck’s cruise servo.
 When you order parts, we can tell you exactly what you will need; we may even be able to supply these parts for you.